Sergio00166/webFILE/README.md

       If set to True, the server will display the total size of directories.

   - MAX_CACHE    (optional, default: 256):
-      Specify the max RAM used for metadata/subs caching for videos.
+      Specify the max RAM (in MB) used for metadata/subs caching for videos.

 ## To run the web server: ##